Maher al-Assad: Sanctions

+In March 2023, United States and United Kingdom issued further sanctions against Maher al-Assad and his associates, alongside other drug barons, for their involvement in Syria's narcotics industry and trafficking of Captagon.
+US Department of Treasury accused Maher al-Assad and his Fourth Division for financing "illicit revenue-generation schemes, which range from smuggling cigarettes and mobile phones to facilitating the production and trafficking of Captagon".

+In April 2023, European Union imposed sanctions on individuals and firms associated with Maher and his Fourth Armoured Division for its war crimes, torture and facilitation of Syria's illicit drug trade.
+The Assad regime was designated as the main actor that facilitated the trafficking of Captagon to European ports.
+The sanctions document published by Council of the European Union stated:

 Rumoured death

 On 20 August 2012, rumours surfaced that Maher, who had not been seen since 18 July 2012 Damascus bombing, succumbed to his injuries after RT reported that a senior Syrian military official died in a hospital in Moscow.
 After the report was released, Syrian state media denied it was true.
-A member of the pro-opposition Syrian National Council, Mohammad Mahzeh, claimed he and other members were 100% certain it was true and Maher was the Syrian military official who died in Moscow.
+A member of the pro-opposition Syrian National Council, Mohammad Mahzeh, claimed he and other members were 100% certain it was true, and Maher was the Syrian military official who died in Moscow.

 However, on 10 October 2012, Abdullah Omar, a defected Syrian journalist, told CNN that Maher was treated in Russia but returned to the presidential palace, where al-Omar said that Maher had lost his left leg in the bombing and also the use of his left arm.

 A photo of Maher Al-Assad with singer George Wassouf from June 2014 was published by a Lebanese TV presenter, confirming that he is alive.

+International arrest warrant

+On 15 November 2023, France issued an arrest warrant for Maher al-Assad on charges of complicity in crimes against humanity and complicity in war crimes.
+The charges are related to chemical attacks in the town of Douma and the district of Eastern Ghouta in August 2013 which killed more than 1,000 people.
+More warrants were issued in September 2025 by the French government for the deaths of journalists Marie Colvin and Remi Ochlik.

 Personal life

+The Assad family is affiliated with the Alawite syncretic Muslim sect which splintered off from early Shi'ism.
 Maher is married to Manal al-Jadaan, a Sunni woman with whom he has two daughters and one son.
 His marriage to a Sunni woman, like his brother Bashar, strengthened his business connections with the Sunni elite.

-According to the GlobalPost Maher is considered by those who know him too hot-tempered to be an effective ruler.
+According to the GlobalPost, Maher is considered by those who know him to be too hot-tempered to be an effective ruler.
 In addition, The GlobalPost said that Maher caused his sister-in-law, Majd al-Jadaan, to leave Syria in August 2008 due to ongoing disagreements.